 That means that they will be dealing with the nitty gritty day to day details of the events.
 With their track record over the years, these events will certainly look the part.
 FACEIT are the organizers of esports events like Flashpoint for CS:GO, the official Rainbow Six: Siege eSports tournaments, the Halo 5 Pro Series, and more.
 That is an impressive pedigree for the Global Esports Federation to be working with.

 All of this is leading up to the Singapore 2021 Global Esports Games at the end of the year.
 They have planned the event to be a celebration of esports.
 The federation has always been a champion of the esports scene and now that the world is finally regaining some normality, it looks like they want to celebrate in style.

 Not only are they hosting these esports events, but they have also committed to investing $500,000 in its Global Social Impact Initiatives.
-These are plans to improve the global esports community.
+These are plans to improve the global esports community, including the betting scene, and hopefully some incredible esports betting bonuses.
 We are looking forward to the tour.

 Players must be 21 years of age or older or reach the minimum age for gambling in their respective state and located in jurisdictions where online gambling is legal.
 Please play responsibly.
 Bet with your head, not over it.
 If you or someone you know has a gambling problem, and wants help, call or visit: (a) the Council on Compulsive Gambling of New Jersey at 1-800-Gambler or www.800gambler.org; or (b) Gamblers Anonymous at 855-2-CALL-GA or www.gamblersanonymous.org.